VoidDeficit/Appinio-Bot/README.md

 # Appinio-Bot

-This a Python script which will be connected to an Android Emulator or even a real phone through ADB to level up an Appinio Account etc

-currently only works in German (if you want you can change it to your desire)
+Appinio-Bot is a Python script that allows users to level up their Appinio account by connecting to an Android emulator or real phone via ADB.
+The script is currently only available in German, but users can modify it to their desired language.
+The script automates certain tasks within the Appinio app, allowing users to earn points and level up their account quickly and easily.
+This script is an efficient way to maximize the benefits of having a high-level Appinio account.